-Kicker Candlestick Pattern Guide (PDF)
+Kicker Candlestick Pattern Guide

 Kicker candlestick pattern is a price charting pattern for securities.
 It is detectable when there is a reversal in price throughout its distinct two-bar candlestick formation.
 Kicker patterns are common in the technical analysis world because they are considered predictors for changes in the direction of a price of an asset forecast.
 In this article, we are going to have a look at the interpretation of the bullish kicker candlestick pattern.
-We are also going to understand the way to trade this pattern with the aim to provide some inspiration for your trading.
+We are also going to understand the way to trade this pattern with the aim to provide some inspiration for your trading with this guide.

 Kicker Patterns FAQ

 What is a kicker candlestick pattern?

 Kicker candlestick pattern is a pattern that often forms after a significant downtrend.
 This is the bullish kicker pattern.
 But it could also form after an uptrend.
 This is the bearish candlestick pattern.
 In brief, a bullish kicker consists of a large bullish candlestick, that comes after the gap to the upside and a bearish candle.

 The screenshot above shows a representative chart of the bullish and bearish kicker pattern.

 The bullish kicker consists of a big bullish candle, which is led by a widening spread and a bearish candle.
 Its relevance amplifies when it happens in overbought or oversold zones.